The perks of fame are obvious. While most people toil away in obscurity, a select few have the privilege of being adored by millions.

 Her assassin, Yolanda Saldivar, had met the Texas-born vocalist in 1991, after introducing herself to Selena's father, Abraham Quintanilla, Jr., with the idea of starting a Selena fan club.

 Soon after she started the club and became its president, it grew into the most successful Selena fan club in the San Antonio area.
 And as Selena's popularity grew, Saldivar earned more responsibility with the family—including managing some of Selena's businesses.
-But then some in the fan club lodged complaints with Quintanilla, saying they had paid Saldivar membership fees and received nothing in return.
+But then some members of the fan club lodged complaints with Quintanilla, saying they had paid Saldivar membership fees and received nothing in return.

 Quintanilla confronted Saldivar in early March of 1995 and told her he would go to the police with allegations of embezzlement.
 Three weeks later, as Selena met with Saldivar to get some financial documents, Saldivar shot and killed her.